 Why Presidents Day is the worst American holiday

 The American presidency as currently conceived is nothing if not a study in excess.
-So when Donald Trump stepped into the Oval Office last month, he took on a position of remarkable and, in the modern world, unparalleled power.
+So when Donald Trump stepped into the Oval Office, he took on a position of remarkable and, in the modern world, unparalleled power.

 That is not something to celebrate.